Tastings and Sales

 Tastings at the Licensed Premises

-All farm manufacturers can conduct tastings of all NYS labeled products (beer, wine, spirits and cider) at their manufacturing facility or offsite tasting rooms.
+All farm manufacturers can conduct tastings of all NYS labeled products (beer, wine, spirits, mead and cider) at their manufacturing facility or offsite tasting rooms.

 Micro breweries can conduct tastings of beer they manufacture and all NYS labeled beer.

 Wineries can conduct tastings of wine they produce and all NYS labeled wine.

 Cider producers can conduct tastings of any NYS labeled cider.

 Distilleries, micro distilleries, rectifiers and brandy producers are not permitted to conduct tastings.